Control Systems Application Guide

-“Regen” capability in a DC drive requires a second power section and more control circuitry than in a non-regen type while most AC Inverter drives inherently include some regeneration capability.
-Most lower HP rated AC drives also come with the “braking transistor” circuitry required for expanding regen capability with the addition of only the braking resistor.
-Additionally, some AC drives may include “line regen” capability where the excess motor energy is fed back into the line instead of dissipating across resistors.
+Regen capability in a DC drive requires a second power section and more control circuitry than in a non-regen type, while most AC inverter drives inherently include some regeneration capability.
+Most lower-HP-rated AC drives also come with the braking transistor circuitry required for expanding regen capability with the addition of only the braking resistor.
+Additionally, some AC drives may include line regen capability, where the excess motor energy is fed back into the line instead of dissipating across resistors.

 DC regenerative drives typically deliver higher continuous negative torque than inverter drives using a braking resistor.
 The inverter braking transistor and resistor continuous wattage ratings will determine the operating duty cycle.